sur1v/ethereum-quickstart/README.md

 # ethereum-quickstart
-Ethereum mining clients, tools and scripts
+Ethereum mining client for quick start

 clients:
-- ethminer 0.18
-- phoenixminer 5.1c
+- phoenixminer 5.1c - Updated to work with $ETHW

-tools:
-- amdvbflash 4.69 (atiflash)